A simple fresh blackberry cake recipe, easy to make and suitable for any kind of fresh berries.

 - juice of ½ lemon

-Separate the eggs.
+- Beat egg whites: Separate the eggs.
 Beat the egg whites until stiff.
+Set aside.

-Mix together the flour, cornstarch and baking powder.
+- Mix the flour, cornstarch, and baking powder.
 Mix them into the egg yolk mixture.
 Carefully incorporate the stiff egg whites as well.

-In the meantime brew the coffee.
+- Coffee: In the meantime, brew the coffee.
 Using a tablespoon distribute the coffee evenly over the hot cake base and let the cake cool completely.

-To make the topping mix together the quark, lemon juice and the remaining 50 g/ 1.8 oz/ ¼ cup sugar.
+- Topping: Mix the quark, lemon juice, and the remaining 50 g/ 1.8 oz/ ¼ cup sugar.
 You may add a bit more sugar if you find it necessary.

-Beat the whipping cream until stiff and carefully fold it into the quark mixture.
+- Whip the heavy cream until stiff and carefully fold it into the quark mixture.
 Spread the mixture over the cooled cake.